b0ca84/BD-JB-1250/README.md

+# Fork notes:

+Changes to read payload directly from Blu Ray.

+All thanks must be to Gezine for the awesome work.

 # BD-JB-1250
 BD-JB for up to PS4 12.50
 ~~This might be the exploit that was reported by TheFlow and patched at 12.52~~